 State Rank Reason (see State Rank above)

-Sword townsendia occurs in limestone areas of southwest and south-central Montana.
-Overall, The species' viability in the state does not appear to be at risk due in part to its relatively widespread distribution and its overall abundance.
+Sword Townsend-daisy occurs in limestone areas of southwest and south-central Montana.
+Overall, the species' viability in the state does not appear to be at risk due in part to its relatively widespread distribution and its overall abundance.
 The population in the Limestone Hills in Broadwater County may be negatively impacted by proposed mine expansion and military activities.

 Flowering early May to late June.
 Plants flower and disperse fruit in a two-four week period.